T

 ~180 min

-One of Europe's largest indoor aquariums, featuring diverse marine life from the Atlantic, Pacific, Indian, and Antarctic oceans.
-It's an engaging and educational experience for all ages.
+One of Europe's largest indoor aquariums, featuring a vast central tank and diverse marine habitats.
+It's an engaging and educational experience for all ages, showcasing a wide array of sea life.

 2. Midday